Warning! Animals chew through cables. Make sure your cables are not within 'eating distance' of your test subjects!

-A: The ‘device number’ may not be set properly in the “Configuration” menu.
-It should be set to “2” in the Windows-based system.
-Check that the power supply is connected to the rear of the Control Box.
+A: Check that the power supply is connected to the rear of the Control Box.
 Verify other connections.
-Check for a bad fuse.
-Disconnect the power supply, remove the top of the shocker unit.
+Check for a bad fuse by disconnecting the power supply, remove the top of the shocker unit.
 Check glass fuse - right rear on the shocker board.
 Replace with same rate fuse.

 A: Your mouse may be of a strain that loses hearing as they age.
 Check to make sure they can hear.
 Many researchers find that mice show a better startle response to tactile rather than acoustic startle stimuli.

 A: Sixteen stations.